UDC-GAC/WattsCap/README.md

-# ServerlessYARN
+# WattsCap

-This project provides a platform for the execution of Big Data workloads through Hadoop YARN in container-based clusters.
+This project provides a platform designed to restrict the power consumption of applications running in container-based environments.

-The platform provides a serverless environment that supports Singularity/Apptainer containers, scaling their allocated resources to fit them according to the usage in real time.
+The platform provides an environment that supports Singularity/Apptainer containers, scaling their CPU allocation to enforce a desired power budget.

-It is provided an automatic way of deploying the platform through IaC tools such as Ansible, as well as a web interface to easily manage the platform and execute Big Data workloads.
-The serverless platform may be deployed on an existing physical cluster, or on a virtual cluster for testing purposes.
+It is provided an automatic way of deploying the platform through IaC tools such as Ansible, as well as a web interface to easily manage the platform and execute workloads.
+The platform may be deployed on an existing physical cluster, or on a virtual cluster for testing purposes.

-### More information
-> &Oacute;scar Castellanos-Rodr&iacute;guez, Roberto R. Exp&oacute;sito, Jonatan Enes, Guillermo L. Taboada, Juan Touriño, [Serverless-like platform for container-based YARN clusters](https://doi.org/10.1016/j.future.2024.02.013).
-Future Generation Computer Systems, 155:256-271, February 2024.

 ## Getting Started